ronellsicat/DxR/DEVELOPMENT.md

 Once the DxR.unitypackage is imported in a project, the following folder structure will be added.

     DxR/
       Prefabs/          - contains prefabs that users can instantiate in their scene.
       Resources/        - contains graphics objects (e.g., prefabs, models, textures) and scripts used by toolkit.
-        Axis/
+        Axis/           - contains objects and scripts for creating axes.
+        ColorSchemes/   - contains JSON specs of color schemes.
+        Legend/         - contains objects and scripts for creating legends.
         Marks/          - contains objects and scripts for all marks.
+        Materials/      - contains materials used by DxR.
       Scripts/          - contains core scripts used by toolkit.

     DxRExamples/        - contains examples of scenes with DxR components.

     External/           - contains external dependencies.

     HoloToolkit/        - Microsoft's Mixed Reality Toolkit; provided for convenience.

     StreamingAssets/
       DxRData/          - contains data files.
       DxRSpecs/         - contains JSON specification files.

 ## DxR.unitypackage